Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Duality with coefficients in tori

 \end{Thm}

 \begin{proof} We first treat $\theta_{T}$.
-If $T = \Gm$, then it is a quasi-isomorphism by \cite[Thm.\ 2.6.1]{Suz13} (which is essentially Serre's local class field theory \cite{Ser61}).
+If $T = \Gm$, then it is an isomorphism by \cite[Thm.\ 2.6.1]{Suz13} (which is essentially Serre's local class field theory \cite{Ser61}).
 For general $T$, let $L / K$ be a finite Galois extension with Galois group $G$ that splits $T$, so that we have